Jennydunix/React-Auth/README.md

 The not found page(404 Page) also used for the forgot password on the login page is being displayed whenever the user navigates to an alien route ie a route that doesn't exist in our application.
 A button is being provided for the user to go back to the home page.

+Here's the link the the updated App and repositiory: https://github.com/Jennydunix/bookstore-jeyod

 _______________________________________________________________________________________________________________________![Exam Project](https://user-images.githubusercontent.com/88034429/200088933-22b97c77-eb58-4ef4-9db1-a58a17774ccf.png)